rstudio/renv/tests/testthat/_snaps/install.md

       # Installing packages ---

       - Installing oatmeal ...
-OK [built source and cached]
+OK [built from source and cached]
       - Installing bread ...
-OK [built source and cached]
+OK [built from source and cached]
       - Installing toast ...
-OK [built source and cached]
+OK [built from source and cached]
       - Installing breakfast ...
-OK [built source and cached]
+OK [built from source and cached]

       Successfully installed 4 packages in XXXX seconds.